zipvilization/Zipvilization/world/time/index.md

 Zipvilization does not need fictional history.

-History can emerge from real changes in canonical state.
+History can emerge from actual changes in state.

 A Colonist arrives.

-A territorial threshold is crossed.
+Territory becomes colonized.

-A Bloch cycle completes.
+A cycle completes.

 A Zip emerges.